-Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach
+U.S. House impeachment probe intensifies as Trump rages about inquiry

 House Speaker Nancy Pelosi has said she wants to move “expeditiously” on the impeachment inquiry, perhaps paving the way for an impeachment vote on the House floor early next year.

-A majority vote in favor of articles of impeachment would throw the matter to the Senate.
-And while McConnell said on Monday that he would be forced to hold a trial, he did not commit to letting it run its full course.
+While McConnell said on Monday that he would be forced to hold a trial, he did not commit to letting it run its full course.

 “How long you’re on it is a whole different matter,” McConnell told CNBC.